AWegnerGitHub/awegnergithub.github.io-content/2025_08_22_remote_leadership_remote_work.md

 For engineering leaders, this validates what many of us have seen firsthand.
 Remote engineering teams can outperform their co-located counterparts _when proper processes exist_.
 The difference between success and struggle lies in having the right systems in place.

-After scaling multiple engineering teams, I've learned that distance becomes a liability only when we lack intentional systems.
+[After scaling multiple engineering teams, I've learned that distance becomes a liability only when we lack intentional systems][7].
 The companies thriving with remote engineering teams have built deliberate frameworks for collaboration across timezones, asynchronous communication, and meaningful ways of measuring the team's results.

 ## Remote Engineering Success